dehesselle/awscred/README.md

 # AWS Credential Helper

-This is a small tool (toy?) for me and my colleagues to ease up the task of having to frequently update various profiles in our `~/.aws/credential` files.
-This tool lives in your systray
+This is a small Windows tool (toy?) for me and my colleagues to ease up the task of having to frequently update various profiles in our `~/.aws/credentials` files.
+This tool lives in your systray:

 ![systray](doc/systray.png)

- and watches your clipboard for AWS credentials in the form of
+ It monitors your clipboard for text that matches AWS credentials like this:

 ```plain
 [default]